yuriy-budiyev/image-loader/README.md

         ImageView view = findViewById(R.id.image_view);

         ImageLoader.with(this)
-                /*Create new load request, optionally, specify custom bitmap loader to be able to load bitmaps from any data type you need*/ .request()
+                /*Create new load request.
+                  Optionally, specify custom bitmap loader to be able to load bitmaps from any data type you need*/ .request()
                 /*Select source data type (if custom bitmap loader isn't specified).
                   Supported Android URIs, string URLs, files, file descriptors,